 Brokerage Views: Citi, Nomura On Wipro, Morgan Stanley On GAIL And More

-Here are the top brokerage calls on Nykaa, Wipro, Zomato and more...
+Here are all the top calls you need to know about on Monday.

-Top brokerages from Citi to Nomura have taken various stock calls, including on shares of Wipro, after the IT major announced the appointment of Srinivas Pallia as its new chief executive officer and managing director, following the resignation of Thierry Delaporte.
+Top brokerages from Citi to Nomura have taken various stock calls, including on shares of Wipro Ltd. after the IT major announced the appointment of Srinivas Pallia as its new chief executive officer and managing director following the resignation of Thierry Delaporte.

 India's benchmark stock indices erased earlier losses to close little changed on Friday, led by gains in rate-sensitive realty and banking stocks after the Reserve Bank of India kept the rate unchanged at policy.
 This helped the indices clock their third weekly gain.